learndatalab/learndatalab.github.io/_pages/openings.md

 We are always looking for new group members with passion, talent, and grit!

 You will have the chance to work on the grand challenges of machine learning and deep learning.
-You will be involved in determining the important and interesting questions, creating and improving existing ML models, and making discoveries.
+You will be involved in determining important and interesting questions, creating and improving existing ML models, and making discoveries.

 #### Current open positions

 - Neural architectures for graphs
-- Robust graph transformer
 - Explainable AI for various deep learning models
-- Neural watermarking for LLMs
+- Neural watermarking and copy-right tracking for LLMs
-- Large multimodal models for anomaly data
+- AI Safety for LLMs and deep learning models
 - Numerical reasoning with knowledge graphs
+- Knowledge graph representation learning
 - Knowledge-grounded natural language processing with large language models (LLMs)
 - (You can also suggest any new topic!)